Smart Contracts Development Services

-Blockchain has been touted as Incorruptible, Secure, Auditable and Decentralized digital ledger for storing data.
+Blockchain has been touted as an Incorruptible, Secure, Auditable and Decentralized digital ledger for storing data.
 Every transaction is validated by all the members (called nodes) after which they get confirmed and grouped in a block of data.
-Every new block of data become a chain of consecutive data that can be traced back to the original transaction.
+Every new block of data becomes a chain of consecutive data that can be traced back to the original transaction.

 Blockchain technology is still in a growing stage.
 Aerospace & Defense (A&D) companies can make a systematic approach to demonstrate the business value of Blockchain and set milestones in their digital approach.
 According to a recent report by Accenture, 6 out of 7 Aerospace/Defense are expecting to integrate Blockchain in their systems by 2021.